 - Talk to a pro.
 Seriously– putting a warm glaze over your hair at home is one thing, but making an ashy tone look nice requires some mad skills that only a great colorist will have.

 - What can you wear with ashe toned hair?
 Monocromatic looks are my favorite with ashy hair.
 Try wearing all different shades of grey.

 - Makeup must: a pop of color on the lip.
 Icy hair color paired with a bright matte pink or orange lipstick can be stunnnnnnning.
 And it will keep you from looking too drab.

 - Be polished.
 With ashy hair you’ll want to put a little effort into your hair, styling-wise.
 If you have beautiful air-dried waves, that’s great, but if you don’t make sure to put a little effort into your hair.
 Ashy can tend to look dull so you have to OWN it!
 Become best friends with your curling iron.

 - Maintenance: Purple shampoo and a deep conditioner.
 Purple shampoo will help you maintain those silvery tones.
 And you must deep condition at least once a week to retain some shine on ashy hair.

-Up next… Neutrals (it’s more exciting than it sounds!) xoTags: ashe hair, ashe hair color, ashe tones, ashy hair, ashy hair color, ashy hair tones, color guide, dull hair, hair color, hair color guide, hair color tutorial, haircolor, kristin ess, kristin ess hair, kristin ess hair color, silvery hair color, the beauty department, thebeautydepartment.com
+Up next… Neutrals (it’s more exciting than it sounds!) xoTags: ashe, ashe hair, ashe hair color, ashe tones, ashy, ashy hair, ashy hair color, ashy hair tones, color guide, dull hair, hair color, hair color guide, hair color tips, hair color tutorial, hair tips, haircolor, kristin ess, kristin ess hair, kristin ess hair color, silvery hair color, the beauty department, thebeautydepartment.com